 Here we will learn how to use the Database First approach of Entity Framework for asp.net mvc application development.
 In asp.net mvc application, we will create a new EmployeeController class and write code that retrieves Employee data and displays it in the browser using a view template.
-To implement this, we are going to use the Database First approach of Entity Framework for development.
+To implement this, we will use the Database First approach of Entity Framework for development.

-In the Database First approach, we need to have an existing database and create a a business model from which we can use the Database first approach.
-Before starting directly with developing in MVC, let's start with Exploring Database first.
+In the Database First approach, we need to have an existing database and create a business model from which we can use the Database First approach.
+Before starting directly with developing in MVC, let's begin with Exploring Database first.

-To get data from the database, we will use ADO.NET Entity Data Model (Entity framework).
-To add this right-click on Models Folder à Select Add à then select ADO.NET Entity Data Model.
-In that template, we are selecting database as EmployeeDB and selecting EmployeeDetails table that will be like as shown below.
+We will use ADO.NET Entity Data Model (Entity framework) to get data from the database.
+To add this, right-click on Models Folder à Select Add à then select ADO.NET Entity Data Model.
+In that template, we will select the database as EmployeeDB and table as EmployeeDetails, as shown below.

 After adding the model, our entity will be like as shown below.

-After adding model build application and check structure that will be like as shown below.
+After adding the model, build the application, and the project structure will be like as shown below.

 Controller name: EmployeeController.
 (This is the default.)